 This optional parameter contains a series of flags that describe what information is to be included with the block-type-specific data of the security target as part of additional authenticated data (AAD).

-This value MUST be represented as a CBOR unsigned integer, the value of which MUST be processed as a bit field.
+This value MUST be represented as a CBOR unsigned integer, the value of which MUST be processed as a 16-bit field.
+The maximum value of this field, as a CBOR unsigned integer, MUST be 65535.